JohnSmithDoe/np-leet-hunt/README.md

+Paradigma 1: Input
+---
+Alles muss mit Tastatur, Maus und Gamepad steuerbar sein!

+Paradigma 2: Speedrun / New Game+ / Nervige Zwischensequenzen
+---
+Alles kann abgebrochen oder übersprungen werden!

 # Mobile Game Template - Ionic & Phaser Monorepo

 This is a template project for all you aspiring video game developers out there!
 Want to use your web application skills for creating an awesome video game?

 This repository will give you a great starting point!